Arlington House, The Robert E. Lee Memorial: Civil War

 In April 1861, Virginia seceded from the United States.
 Though offered command of the U.S. Army, Robert E. Lee resigned his commission on April 20, 1861 and joined the Confederate States Army.
-With Arlington House on high ground overlooking the capital, the government of the United States knew it must occupy the mansion or be left in an untenable military position.
-Although unwilling to leave Arlington House, Mary Custis Lee believed her estate would soon be occupied by federal soldiers and left to stay with relatives on May 14, having been warned by her young cousin William Orton Williams, then serving as aide to General Winfield Scott.
-Union Army troops seized and occupied Arlington without opposition on May 24.
+With Arlington House on high ground overlooking the capital, the federal government of the United States knew it needed to occupy the mansion or be left in an untenable military position.
+Although unwilling to leave Arlington House, Mary Custis Lee believed her estate would soon be occupied by Union Army soldiers and left to stay with relatives on May 14, after being warned by her young cousin William Orton Williams, who was then serving as aide to General Winfield Scott.
+On May 24, 1861, Union Army troops seized and occupied Arlington without opposition.

 In June 1862, the 37th United States Congress enacted legislation that imposed a property tax on all land in "insurrectionary" areas of the United States.
-The 1863 amendments to the statute required these taxes to be paid in person.
-But Mary Lee, afflicted with severe rheumatoid arthritis and behind Confederate lines, could not pay the tax in person.
-The Arlington estate was seized for nonpayment of taxes.
-It was auctioned off on January 11, 1864, and the U.S. government won the property for $26,800 ($ today).
+The 1863 amendments to the statute required that these taxes be paid in person.
+Mary Lee, afflicted with severe rheumatoid arthritis and behind Confederate lines, could not pay the tax in person, resulting in the Arlington estate being seized for nonpayment of taxes.
+It was auctioned off on January 11, 1864, and the U.S. government acquired the property for $26,800 ($ today).

-During the war, Union Army troops cut down many of the trees on the Arlington estate, especially those to the north and east of Arlington House in and near Fort Whipple (north of the house) and Arlington Springs (near the Potomac River).
-However, a number of large trees remained, particularly those in a forested area (now known as Arlington Woods) west of the house.
+During the Civil War, Union Army troops cut down many of the trees on the Arlington estate, especially those to the north and east of Arlington House in and near Fort Whipple, which was north of the house and Arlington Springs near the Potomac River.
+However, a number of large trees remained, particularly those in a forested area now known as Arlington Woods, located west of the house.

 By early 1864, the military cemeteries of Washington, D.C., and Alexandria, Virginia, were rapidly filling with war dead.
-Quartermaster General of the United States Army Montgomery C. Meigs proposed using 200 acre of the Arlington Estate as a cemetery.
+Quartermaster General of the U.S. Army Montgomery C. Meigs proposed using 200 acre of the Arlington Estate as a cemetery.
 United States Secretary of War Edwin M. Stanton approved the establishment of a military cemetery on June 15, 1864 and created Arlington National Cemetery.
 Meigs decided that a large number of burials should occur close to Arlington House to render it unlivable.
 Officers were to be buried next to the main flower garden south of the house, and the first burial occurred here on May 17.
 Meigs ordered that additional burials commence immediately on the grounds of Arlington House in mid-June.
 When Union officers bivouacked in the mansion complained and had the burials temporarily stopped, Meigs countermanded their orders and had another 44 dead officers buried along the southern and eastern sides of the main flower garden within a month.

-In September 1866, the remains of 2,111 Union and Confederate soldiers who died at the First Battle of Bull Run, Second Battle of Bull Run, and along the Rappahannock River were buried on the former site of "the Grove", southeast of the mansion, beneath the Civil War Unknowns Monument.
+In September 1866, the remains of 2,111 Union and Confederate soldiers killed in the First Battle of Bull Run, Second Battle of Bull Run, and along the Rappahannock River were buried on the former site of the Grove, southeast of the mansion beneath the Civil War Unknowns Monument.